dominikg/tsconfck/README.md

 const {
-	filename, // full path to found tsconfig tsconfig, // tsconfig object including merged values from extended configs result // output of ts.parseJsonConfigFileContent
+	filename, // full path to found tsconfig tsconfig, // tsconfig object including merged values from extended configs result, // output of ts.parseJsonConfigFileContent
-} = await parseNative('foo/bar.ts');
+	solution, // solution result if tsconfig is part of a solution referenced // referenced tsconfig results if tsconfig is a solution } = await parseNative('foo/bar.ts');
 ```